benitmatumona/Benitcs50/README.md

 ## Home Federal Savings Bank
 This is a program that prompts the user for a greeting.
 If the greeting starts with “hello” the output is $0.
 If the greeting starts with an “h” (but not “hello”) the output is $20.
 Otherwise the output is $100.
 It will ignore any leading whitespace in the user’s greeting and it will treat the user’s greeting case-insensitively.

+## File Extensions
+This is a program that prompts the user for the name of a file and then outputs that file’s media type if the file’s name ends (case-insensitively) in any of these suffixes: jpg, jpeg, gif, jng, text, pdf and zip.
+If the file name doesn't end wih any of the above it will output application/octet-stream.

 ## more information
 more information will be added once the more projects are done